shukla-ashutosh4/alt-mobility-data-analyst-assignment/README.md

    git clone https://github.com/ashutosh-shukla/alt-mobility-data-analyst-assignment.git
    cd alt-mobility-data-analyst-assignment

-### Run the SQL queries
+#### Run the SQL queries
-### Ensure customer_orders and payments tables match the assignment schema.
+Ensure customer_orders and payments tables match the assignment schema.
-### Execute each file in the sql/ folder—comments guide you through both the “what” and the “why.”
+Execute each file in the sql/ folder—comments guide you through both the “what” and the “why.”

-### Launch the Jupyter notebook
+#### Launch the Jupyter notebook
 jupyter notebook alt_mobility_analysis.ipynb
 Place customer_orders.csv and payments.csv in the notebook’s directory.

-### Run all cells to produce bar charts, line graphs, pie charts, cohort heatmaps, and a 3D retention surface.
+Run all cells to produce bar charts, line graphs, pie charts, cohort heatmaps, and a 3D retention surface.

-### Browse visuals & summary
+#### Browse visuals & summary

-### Find .png exports in the visualizations/ folder.
+Find .png exports in the visualizations/ folder.
+Read summary_of_findings.pdf for a 1–2 page narrative tying everything together.

 ## What You’ll Discover
 ### Orders by Status